 In recent years, technology has made it easier to enjoy wonderful countries like the Philippines.
 While the Philippines is still technically a third-world country, even they have been somewhat modernized through the help of mobile apps that make traveling to the Philippines a lot easier and more enjoyable.

-If you are preparing to visit the Philippines very soon, here are 9 apps you should download onto your mobile devices today.
+If you are preparing to visit the Philippines very soon, here are 9 apps you should download onto your mobile devices today and enjoy legit online lending apps.

 1. Google Translate